-In order to share information and have a central depository for documents, past-minutes and previously asked questions, we have run an open public forum for the last few years.
+In order to share information and have a central depository for documents, past-minutes and previously asked questions among our group, we have run an open public forum for the last few years.

 The free software wasn’t very user-friendly, and we attracted a huge number of spammers to the site.
 The forum will now close.

-To help share questions, see past-minutes and more, we have started a CLOSED Facebook Group – Midwestern Ontario PastPerfect User Group.
+Going forward, to help share questions, see past-minutes and more, we have started a CLOSED / PRIVATE Facebook Group – Midwestern Ontario PastPerfect User Group.
 Drop an email to Alison or Patti with a note of your work or private Facebook info and we will invite you to join.

 We are a group of Museums, Art Galleries and Historical Societies all using the museum software – PastPerfect.
 Most of us are located in Southern Ontario, with some further a field.